-An aggregate pool finish is like an upgraded version of the plaster.
-It is simply a combination of plaster and another material like quartz, glass beads, granite, or river stones.
+An aggregate pool finish is like an upgraded version of plaster.
+It is a combination of plaster and another material like quartz, glass beads, granite, or river stones.
 This type of finish is getting more recognition as it offers pools a luxurious appearance and is more resistant to damages than plaster alone.
 It can also be customized to provide a unique colour and texture to the pool and can also be polished or exposed.

 Polished aggregates give a smoother surface.
 This is done by polishing the aggregate finish once it is hand applied to the pool shell giving more lustre compared with crushed coloured stones.
 Aside from adding a more decorative look to the pool, the patches of crushed stones provide an additional 12-20 more years to the life of the plaster.